Difference between a U.S. Green Card and U.S. Citizenship

 - Joining the United States military

-Permanent residents are required to reapply for their legal status/green cards OR citizenships 10 years after receiving their green cards.
-This will be required every 10 years until they decide to become U.S. citizens or until they are denied permanent residence at any point.
+Permanent residents are required to reapply for their legal status/green cards OR citizenship ten years after receiving their green cards.
+This will be required every ten years until they decide to become U.S. citizens or until they are denied permanent residence at any point.

-If you or your loved one is currently trying to obtain lawful residency, or if you have questions about the United States immigration system, please contact U.S. Immigration Bonds and Insurance Services.
+If you or your loved one is currently trying to obtain lawful residency while being detained, or if you have questions about the United States bail bond immigration system, please contact U.S. Immigration Bonds and Insurance Services.
 U.S. Immigration Bonds is a nationwide immigration bail bonds company.
 We specialize in immigration bail bonds and have ties with immigration attorneys across the United States.

 Permanent Residents / Green Card Holders Can Be Deported